Send email for updates

-The manualised Preventure intervention addresses these risk factors by drawing on psychoeducational approaches, motivational enhancement therapy, and cognitive-behavioural therapy, applied to real-life scenarios shared by high-risk young people in Britain.
+The manualised intervention addressed these risk factors by drawing on psychoeducational approaches, motivational enhancement therapy, and cognitive-behavioural therapy, applied to real-life scenarios shared by high-risk young people in Britain.
 As implemented in the featured study, it occupied two 90-minute focus groups of on average six pupils led by two trained facilitators.
 Groups were formed of pupils who shared elevated scores on the same personality dimension, and the variant of the intervention applied to that group particularly targeted that dimension and the associated risks.
 In the first session participants were guided in a goal-setting exercise to enhance motivation to change behaviour, taught about the personality dimension and how it can predispose to problematic coping behaviours, and guided in breaking down personal experience according to the physical, cognitive, and behavioural components of an emotional response.
 All the exercises were specific to the personality risk factors identified in the children.
 The second session involved identifying and challenging personality-specific cognitive distortions which lead to problematic behaviours.

-Across nine randomly selected London boroughs, 21 randomly selected secondary schools were asked to join the study and randomly allocated to the Preventure intervention or to act as control A group of people, households, organisations, communities or other units who do not participate in the intervention(s) being evaluated.
+Across nine randomly selected London boroughs, 21 secondary schools were asked to join the study and randomly allocated to the intervention or to act as control A group of people, households, organisations, communities or other units who do not participate in the intervention(s) being evaluated.
 Instead, they receive no intervention or none relevant to the outcomes being assessed, carry on as usual, or receive an alternative intervention (for the latter the term comparison group may be preferable).
 Outcome measures taken from the controls form the benchmark against which changes in the intervention group(s) are compared to determine whether the intervention had an impact and whether this is statistically significant.
 Comparability between control and intervention groups is essential.
 Normally this is best achieved by randomly allocating research participants to the different groups.
 Alternatives include sequentially selecting participants for one then the other group(s), or deliberately selecting similar set of participants for each group. schools which simply carried on (as all the schools had to) with the drug education components Basic facts and laws about alcohol, tobacco, and illicit drugs, information about detrimental health effects from abuse and misuse, typically taught throughout the year as part of the science, citizenship and personal, social, health and economic wellbeing curricula, or as specific drug education focus days. required by the national curriculum.
 Three schools could not be included in the featured analyses, leaving 18 schools and 2506 of the original 3021 year nine (ages 13–14) pupils.
 Of these pupils, 1159 or just under half scored as high risk on the Substance Use Risk Profile Scale; their responses were the basis for the featured report.
 1008 could be followed up six months later; the probable responses of the remainder were estimated on the basis of earlier assessments and other data.

-School staff running the Preventure intervention were trained in a three-day workshop followed by at least four hours of supervised practice and feedback on their performance while practising the full intervention with year 10 pupils from their schools.
+School staff running the intervention were trained in a three-day workshop followed by at least four hours of supervised practice and feedback on their performance while practising the full intervention with year 10 pupils from their schools.
 Though broader and longer-term outcomes are being assessed, the featured report focused on drinking six months post-intervention.

 Over 8 in 10 of the school staff members in the study completed training and supervision and qualified to facilitate the intervention.
 Each conducted on average six intervention sessions.
 Researchers observed at least one session by each facilitator.
 They judged that two thirds of the sessions had covered most of the core components of the intervention, and that two thirds also had been delivered in ways which embodied the required counselling skills of listening, enabling, involving the entire group, and being inquisitive and empathic.
 Facilitators themselves were all rated as at least satisfactory as cognitive therapists.

 As expected, at the start of the study more of the high risk than the lower risk pupils (41% v.
 32% ) had drunk alcohol in the past six months and more too had drunk heavily during that period (22% v.
 12% ), defined as at least five drinks at one sitting for boys and four for girls.
-Six months later and compared to control schools, in schools allocated to Preventure the increase in the proportion of high risk pupils who were drinking was significantly less steep (rising from 43% to just 50% v. from 38% to 57%) chart.
+Six months later and compared to control schools, in schools allocated to the intervention the increase in the proportion of high risk pupils who were drinking was significantly less steep (rising from 43% to just 50% v. from 38% to 57%) chart.
 Narrowly missing statistical significance was a similar disparity in trends in the proportion drinking heavily across the entire population of high risk pupils; in intervention schools this rose from 22% to 25%, in control schools, from 21% to 28%.

 A second set of analyses focused on the four in ten high risk pupils drinking at the start of the study.
-Among these drinkers, the proportion later drinking heavily actually fell in Preventure schools (from 52% to 48%) but rose in control schools (from 54% to 63%), another statistically significant difference.
+Among these drinkers, the proportion later drinking heavily actually fell in intervention schools (from 52% to 48%) but rose in control schools (from 54% to 63%), another statistically significant difference.
 They were also consuming less alcohol overall, and were less likely to report drink-related problems.